cycorax12/fastapi-heroku/README.md

 # fastapi-heroku
-Basic skeleton poject to hoost FastAPI project on Heroku.
+Basic skeleton project to host FastAPI project on Heroku.

 # Running on local
 * Clone repository.